Frequently

 - Anything that might jeopardize safe, reliable operation of the power line.

-- Utilities must visit the right-of-way for these inspections, but visits may be minimal, and landowners will be contacted prior to inspections or maintenance.
+- Utilities must visit the right-of-way for these inspections.
+Visits may be minimal, and landowners will be contacted prior to inspections or maintenance.
 However, in cases of emergency, advanced contact may not be possible.

 Trees growing near power lines can be a safety hazard and are a major contributor to electric service interruptions nationwide—that’s why Xcel Energy prunes and removes trees near power lines in your community.
 Our goal is to provide safe, reliable electric service while also taking the best possible care of one of your community’s valuable natural resources.

-Trees cause outages in two ways, mechanical and electrical.
-Mechanical damage refers to entire trees or portions of trees failing and physically damaging facilities (knocking down wires, poles, etc.).
+Trees can cause outages in two ways, mechanical and electrical.
+Mechanical damage refers to entire trees or portions of trees falling on and physically damaging facilities (knocking down wires, poles, etc.).
 Because trees can be conductive, electrical outages can also occur.
 These interruptions are caused when a portion of a tree becomes a short-circuit path for electricity to flow, causing a protective device to operate and stop the flow of electricity.
-This could also ignite fires if a spark meets dry debris or fuel.
+This could also result in fire ignition if a spark meets dry debris or fuel.
 Trees must be maintained at an adequate distance from the conductors to prevent electric service interruptions or ignition.

 The poles will be steel double-circuit monopole structures.

-The structures will vary in height but are expected to be in the range of 104 to 140 feet above ground; poles will not exceed 199 feet.
+The poles will vary in height but will typically range from 104 to 140 feet above ground; poles will not exceed 199 feet.

-Transmission-line structures vary in height depending on voltage (size of line), terrain, length of span between structures, sag of the conductor, structure type, and minimum electrical clearance prescribed by the National Electric Safety Code (NESC).
-Taller structures typically are used when the transmission line crosses other transmission lines, major roadways, or other topographic features.
+Transmission-line poles vary in height depending on voltage (size of the line), terrain, span between structures, conductor sag, structure type, and minimum electrical clearance prescribed by the National Electric Safety Code (NESC).
+Taller poles are typically used when the transmission line crosses other transmission lines, major roadways, or other topographic features.

 Who benefits and who pays for undergrounding is an important issue, sometimes involving third-party cost sharing.
 While underground transmission lines are expected to have fewer weather-related outages, underground lines can still fail.
-And when outages occur, it takes an average of 8 to 10 days to repair an underground line, instead of hours to repair an overhead line.
+When outages occur, it takes an average of 8–10 days to repair an underground line, instead of hours to repair an overhead line.
 Also, the lifespan of underground lines is estimated to be about half that of overhead lines.

-There are typically staging or lay down areas every 20-30 miles along the transmission line route.
-Staging areas tend to be around 10-40 acres and we work with the community and landowners to find a good location.
-Materials are usually shipped by truck, but some bigger materials are shipped by rail.
+There are typically staging or lay down areas every 20–30 miles along the transmission line route.
+Staging areas tend to be around 10–40 acres, and we work with the community and landowners to find a good location.
+Materials are usually shipped by truck, but some larger materials are shipped by rail.

-Construction on segments 2 and 3 began in June 2023, with an in-service date of 2025.
-Construction on Segment 1 will start in 2024, with an in-service date of 2026.
-Once segments 2 and 3 are finished in 2025, construction will start on segments 4 and 5, with an in-service date of 2027.
+Construction on Segments 2 and 3 began in June 2023, with an in-service date of 2025.
+Construction on Segment 1 began in June 2024 in Morgan County and will begin soon in Weld County, with an in-service date of 2026.
+Construction will start on Segments 4 and 5 in 2025, with an in-service date of 2027.

 When spotting the location of pole structures, we evaluate the possibility of keeping them out of flood plain or wet areas.
 When that isn’t possible, we design the structure foundation to account for the soil conditions at the site, which includes water saturation or standing water level.
 Xcel Energy currently has structures in saturated soils and standing water throughout our utility footprint and has experience constructing and maintaining the structures in those conditions.